Nauhaus-Lab/visual-stimulus-controller/README.md

 Here, you will set folder locations, ip addresses, some flags, and a few other high level defaults.
 For example, 'Mstate.analyzerRoot' is the folder you created for the .analyzer files above.  ip addresses are for the visual stimulus computer (see visual-stimulus-generator repo), along with the 2p computer if you happen to be doing that (Ringach's Scanbox in our case).

+Schematic of connectivity

+To perform widefield imaging alone, only computer 'A' and 'B' are used.
+For two-photon acquisition, a third machine ('C') is necessary

 ![Slide1](https://user-images.githubusercontent.com/13107530/145625849-1acf9ce1-5038-4ed8-b8ec-41a38514fba6.jpeg)